DxCx/rxjs-diff-operator/README.md

     - contains payload of error message
   - complete
     - sent when original observable is complete.

+### Handling Objects:
+diffing simple values is not efficient, the real power of this operator comes when dealing with array or objects. for that, [deep-diff](https://www.npmjs.com/package/deep-diff) is being used.

 ### Object example:
 given the input of: